 Tour operators use VR for selling destinations, activities, and resorts

-VR tours are the most obvious way of attracting tourists to your destination.
-You can captivate the audience by highlighting the most exciting places and activities.
+VR tours is the most obvious way of attracting tourists to your destination.
+You can captivate the audience by highlighting the most exciting places and activities in virtual reality.
 This can be very helpful for promoting not too popular destinations.

 India and Thailand have already used VR solutions to show their hidden gems and stir up traveler’s interest.